Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

    No enable signal from hoist

-The states described above do not put the MotoSuiveur® system in a fault state.
+The states described above do not put the MotoSuiveur® System in a fault state.
 Fault states can occur for a variety of reasons (overspeed detection, unwanted movement detection, loss of power supply etc.).
 When the hoist is requested to move, the MC starts to follow in the direction it is required.
 During following, the MC checks for exceeding the maximum permissible hoist speed.
-When the MotoSuiveur® system detects that the defined speed is exceeded, it trips, :guilabel:`🔴 Fault indicator` became active, Hoist enabled indicator became inactive and prevents the hoist from moving.
+When the MotoSuiveur® System detects that the defined speed is exceeded, it trips, :guilabel:`🔴 Fault indicator` became active, Hoist enabled indicator became inactive and prevents the hoist from moving.
 Downward enable and Upward enable are ignored in fault state.
 Fault message is displayed on MS Controller 7-segmend display and MSHMI.